-- 1. Shading in each block indicates the element is used for in the instruction.
-Since memory is not accessed in an add instruction, it is not shaded. - 2.
+- 1. Shading in each block indicates what the element is used for in the instruction. - 2.
 Shading on the left half of the block indicates that the element is being written.
 During instruction fetch, the instruction memory is read so the right half of IF block is shaded. - 3.
 Shading on the right half of the block indicates that the element is being read.
 During write back stage, the register file is written so the left half of the WB block is shaded.